DENNISDGR/Smart-AI-Assistant/README.md

 ## Stay updated

+This is only the beggining.
 For more information, detailed code explanations, updates, and other interesting projects, visit [my site](https://dennisdgr.ddns.net).